 - Instead of cutting slits to attach straps from one side to the other, you can glue them together instead.

-- To make the heel you need to score gently with scalpel, a triangular shape to make it bend inwards, as you are working with a square shaped heel.
+- To make the heel you need to score gently with a scalpel, a triangular shape to make it bend inwards, as you are working with a square-shaped heel.

-- Catch your glitter and pour it back into pot, so to re-use it again.
+- Catch your glitter and pour it back into the pot, so as to re-use it again.

-- I found by gluing the first straps to the heel, it helped form the shape of the back of the sandal.
+- I found that gluing the first straps to the heel helped form the shape of the back of the sandal.

 - The last image is a template I worked with, I roughly drew it up.
-You can do one with less straps.
+You can do one with fewer straps.